An Introduction to Educational Psychology

 Lectures will be the primary method of instruction, but the course will also involve other methods of instruction such as small group activities, group discussions, laboratory demonstrations, field trips, computer simulations, video/DVDs, and guest lectures.

-Evaluation will be carried out in accordance with Douglas College policy.
+Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.
 Evaluation will be based on course objectives and include some of the following:

 - multiple choice, short answer, or essay exams